Equity Resources

 If we want to change the world, we have to change the way we teach children about the world and their places in it.
 In a 100% media saturated society, that means changing the media our children consume, and the ways in which they interact with media.
 Watch Dr. Christopher Bell’s talk from TEDx Colorado Springs.

-Gender Pronouns and Why They matter
+Personal Pronouns and Why They matter

 Why We Need New Stories About Female Superheroes